TODO: add alt text

 How Does Glucose Affect Hydration and Performance?

-Glucose for Energy
+Glucose for energy

 When you aren’t actively consuming dietary carbohydrates, your body relies on glycogen (the stored form of glucose) to fuel exercise.
 Just one problem: Glycogen stores are limited.
 How long they last depends on exercise intensity and duration.
 After around 2 hours of endurance training, folks start to see performance decline.
 Sprinting can compress this timeframe a bit because it depletes glycogen even faster.